kevinchatham/firebase.poc/readme.md

 ### 7. Run the Application

-Start the Angular app and Fastify API by running the following command:
+Start the Angular app and Hono API by running the following command:

 ```
 npm run serve